Code-Institute-Submissions/chasakara-MLS2-My-Body-project/README.md

 #### Chrome Developer Tools

 Frequent testing was carried out using Chrome’s developer tools to ensure that Java Script code was behaving as intended and errors that would have been generated.
 Using console log l could see the ouptup of the code.
 The content of the site behaved properly and looked good across a range of screen sizes.
 This was also utilised to ensure that there was sufficient contrast between text and the background colour.

 #### Manual Testing

 Input values were put into the input field and if the value is not a number nothing will be inputed but if the value is a number it will be inputed.
-After the input field had data of numbers the and calculate button is then clicked and it returned a value inside the modal that that shows the users body mass and healthy tips.
+After the input field has values numbers the calculate button is clicked and it returned a value inside the modal that that shows the users body mass and healthy tips.
 The answers on the quiz were responding exactly as intended between a correct answer highlighted a green color and then a bonus 5 points was added while an incorrect answer